 This should help you to develop a good application for your dissertation.

-In general, the artistic doctorate program of mdw is open to any kind of music or performing arts discipline as listed below, also connected in transdisciplinary approaches with – on one hand – other art forms, and – on the other hand – scholarly research and science, (like musicology, ethnomusicology, music therapy, music sociology, cultural studies, gender studies, acoustics, e.g.) available at mdw:
+In general, the artistic doctorate program of mdw is open to any kind of music or performing arts discipline represented at mdw (composition, instrumental music, music pedagogy, theater, film, …).
+Disciplines can also be connected in transdisciplinary approaches with, on one hand, other art forms, and, on the other hand, scholarly research and science at mdw (like musicology, ethnomusicology, music therapy, music sociology, cultural studies, gender studies, acoustics).